metamath/metamath-exe/wasm/README.md

    list` (run `git -C emsdk pull` first to refresh that list), and the release notes are in the Emscripten [ChangeLog](https://github.com/emscripten-core/emscripten/blob/main/ChangeLog.md).
-2. Set that same version string in both files listed above.
+2. Set that version string in `../get-emsdk.sh`.
 3. Reinstall the SDK: `./get-emsdk.sh --force`.
 4. Rebuild and run the test suite: `./build-wasm.sh -t`.
-5. Once the tests pass, commit the two edited files.
+5. Once the tests pass, commit that file.

 To try a candidate version without editing anything, override it for a single
 install: `EMSDK_VERSION=6.0.4 ./get-emsdk.sh`.
 The `EMSDK_VERSION` environment